HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/02-getting_started.md

 In Substrate, all the business logic of the chain resides in a library called [runtime](https://docs.substrate.io/learn/architecture/#runtime); the building blocks of the runtime are in turn other smaller libraries, so called [pallets](https://docs.substrate.io/tutorials/build-application-logic/add-a-pallet/).

-The integration of your verifier library can be split in two main parts:
+The integration of your verifier library can be split in three main parts:

 - The "palletization" of the library, facilitated by pre-defined templates: this part allows your library to be wrapped by a layer of functions specifically written so that it can be used in the runtime of a Substrate chain,
-- The inclusion of the pallet into the runtime, so that it is actually available on the zkVerify chain.
+- The inclusion of the pallet into the runtime, so that it is actually available on the zkVerify chain,
+- The adaptation of the end-to-end tests.

 Before proceeding, make sure you have the [zkVerify](https://github.com/HorizenLabs/zkVerify) repository available on your machine.